vuestorefront/storefront-ui/docs/creating-new-component.md

 Depending on what type of component you're creating place it in appropiate subfolder of `src/components` according to [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) rules and design.

 Then rename the folder, CSS classes and component name.
-At this point you should have properly created component
+At this point you should have properly created component.

+If you want to test your compoennt just import it inside `App.vue`.

 ### Create proper markup